Joint Learning of Reward Machines and Policies in Environments with Partially Known Semantics: Introduction

 In many practical situations, the reward machines encode complex temporal relationships among the subtasks and are hence too difficulty to construct.
 Therefore, the need emerges for the learning agent to learn how to accomplish the underlying task without having a priori access to the respective reward machine.
 The work \cite{xu2020joint} develops an algorithm that infers both the reward machine and an optimal RL policy from the trajectories of the system.

 The procedure of inferring and using a reward machine is tightly connected to the values of the atomic propositions; such values trigger the reward machine's transitions, which output the reward the agent should obtain.
-In the related literature, there are mainly two ways that encode the access of the learning agent to the truth values of the atomic propositions.
+In related literature, there are two main methods to encode the learning agent's access to the truth values of the atomic propositions.
 First, the agent has access to a so-called \textit{labelling function}, a map that provides which atomic propositions are true in which areas of the environment, e.g., which room of an indoor environment has an office.
-Second, the agent detects the truth values of the atomic propositions from sensors as it navigates in the environment.
-However, many practical scenarios involve agents operating in a priori unknown environments, and hence accurate knowledge of a labelling function is an unrealistic assumption.
-Additionally, autonomous agents are endowed with sensors that naturally suffer from imperfections, such as misclassifications or missed object detections.
+Second, the agent accurately detects the truth values of the atomic propositions from sensors as it navigates in the environment.

+The aforementioned methods rely on assumptions that are unrealistic in practical scenarios.
+Firstly, many situations involve agents operating in a priori unknown environments, and hence accurate knowledge of a labelling function cannot be obtained a priori.
+Secondly, autonomous agents are endowed with sensors that naturally suffer from imperfections, such as misclassifications or missed object detections.
 Consequently, the truth values of the atomic propositions are uncertain.
 When the reward machine that encodes the task is a priori unknown, uncertainties in such values complicate significantly the RL problem since they interfere with the estimation of the reward machine and, consequently, the learning of a suitable policy.
+Therefore, it is necessary to develop RL algorithms that are robust to such uncertainties.